'Complementarity' in paraxial and non-paraxial optical beams: Conclusion

-In future, we would like to investigate the role of local entanglement between polarization and field envelope in observed correlated motion of particle in an optical trap \cite{Abanerjee_Panigrahi:PRA:2013} and the role of spin-orbit interaction in near field optics \cite{stafeev:spinorbit:2020}.
-We expect that the present approach in deriving complimentarity relations will stimulate further research on classical entanglement.
+In conclusion, using the correspondence of paraxial and non-paraxial beams with qubit and qutrit systems, we provided a tight complementarity between coherence, predictability, and entanglement.
+Our work is pivotal for non-paraxial optics, emphasizing the saturation of complementarity in mixed states and highlighting the role of entanglement.
+Furthermore, exploring complex vector space geometry through the wedge-product formalism offers foundational insights, contributing to advancements in utilizing quantum properties.
+In future, we would like to investigate the role of local entanglement between polarization and field envelope observed in correlated motion of particles in an optical trap \cite{Abanerjee_Panigrahi:PRA:2013} and the role of spin-orbit interaction in near field optics \cite{stafeev:spinorbit:2020}.
+We expect that the present approach in deriving complementary relations will stimulate further research on classical entanglement.